sniemi/EuclidVisibleInstrument/doc/index.rst

 Installation
 ============

 The VIS Python Package (VIS-PP) is held in a GIT repository.
-You can download or fork the repository `here <https://bitbucket.org/niemi/vissim-python/overview>`_.
 The package contains a mixture of classes and scripts divided in subpackages based on the usage.
 Unfortunately, there is no official or preferred installation instructions yet.
 To get most scripts working you should place the path to the root directory of the package to your PYTHONPATH environment variable.
 In addition, it is